 Note: A protective helmet (HCPCS code A8000–A8004) is not a cranial remolding device.
 It is considered a safety device worn to prevent injury to the head rather than a device needed for active treatment.

-Diagnostic or Monitoring Equipment

-Benefits do not include diagnostic or monitoring equipment purchased for home use unless the equipment is identified for coverage by the state contract or state guidelines (e.g., blood pressure monitors, oximeters).
+Enteral Pumps

+Enteral pumps are covered as DME, even when the enteral nutrition formula is not covered.
+Please check the federal, state or contractual requirements for coverage.

+Implanted Devices

+Any device, appliance, pump, machine, stimulator, or monitor that is fully implanted into the body is not covered as DME.
+(If covered, the device is covered as part of the surgical service.)

+Note: Cochlear Implant Benefit Clarification: If benefits exist for a cochlear implant, the external components (i.e., speech processor, microphone, and transmitter coil) are considered under the DME benefit, and the implantable components are considered under the medical-surgical benefit.
+Reference the federal, state or contractual requirements to determine if there are DME benefits for repair or replacement of external components.
+Insulin Pumps

+Insulin pumps are considered DME.
+For state specific information on mandated coverage of diabetes supplies, reference the federal, state or contractual requirements.

 Lymphedema Stockings for the Arm

-Lymphedema stockings for the arm are covered on an unlimited basis as to number of items and dollar amounts covered as required by the Women’s Health and Cancer Rights Act (WHCRA) of 1998.
+Lymphedema stockings for the arm are covered on an unlimited basis as to number of items and dollar amounts covered consistent with the requirements of the Women’s Health and Cancer Rights Act (WHCRA) of 1998.

 Medical Supplies

-Medical Supplies necessary for the use of covered DME are allowed.
-Other supplies must be identified for coverage by the state contract or state guidelines (e.g., incontinence supplies).
+Medical Supplies that are used with covered DME are covered when the supply is necessary for the effective use of the item/device (e.g., oxygen tubing or mask, batteries for power wheelchairs and prosthetics, or tubing for a delivery pump) .
+Other supplies must be identified for coverage by the federal, state or contractual requirements (e.g., incontinence supplies).
 Mobility Devices

-Mobility Devices include manual wheelchairs, electric wheelchairs, transfer chair, or scooters/power-operated vehicles (POV).Proof of the home evaluation is not required at the time of prior authorization.
+Mobility Devices include manual wheelchairs, electric wheelchairs, transfer chair, or scooters/power-operated vehicles (POV).
+Reference the federal, state or contractual requirements for coverage.

+Proof of the home evaluation is not required at the time of prior authorization.
 The on-site home evaluation can be performed prior to, or at the time of, delivery of a power Mobility Device.
 The written report of the home evaluation must be available on request post-delivery.